 Every fall, United Way has a campaign to raise funds for local nonprofit agency programs.
 Our donors give to United Way through payroll deductions, corporate gifts, or one-time gifts.

 It’s our goal to make a lasting impact in the Chattahoochee Valley.
 United Way donors make reaching that goal possible.
-Because of them, the 2016 campaign total was $7,123,001.

 Our 2017 campaign theme is “Different Stories, 1 Community.”

 CONCERT FOR A CAUSE HAS BEEN POSTPONED.
 UPDATES COMING SOON.

 *Our Impact Tour date for September 13th is FULL.
 If you are interested in registering for one of our Impact Tours, please choose one of our other available dates listed.

 There are many ways to help with the United Way campaign, whether it’s leading a United Way campaign within your company as the Employee Campaign Coordinator (ECC), helping the United Way Resource Development Staff as a Loaned Executive (LE), or becoming a United Way donor.